simonswiss/baby-names-react-hooks/lessons/lesson-09/README.md

 # 9. Filter a JavaScript array with JSX and the `Array.filter()` method

 In this lesson, we use application state to filter a list of names from a JavaScript array.
-When users type a search string in the `Search` component, the `NamesList` component re-renders with the updated list of names matching the search.
+When users type a search string in the `Search` component, the `NamesPicker` component re-renders with the updated list of names matching the search.

 ## How to run this lesson?